Step 1 of 2 · ~8 minutes

 Heads up — order matters

 Step 3 works best after you've finished Step 2 (Install OS) and have the Second-Brain harness checked out.
-Running claude below opens a regular Claude Code session, which is fine — the /plugin menu lives at the user level, not the project level — but most teammates do this after Step 2 so they're already inside the harness folder.
+Running claude below opens a regular Claude Code session, which is fine — the /mcp menu lives at the user level, not the project level — but most teammates do this after Step 2 so they're already inside the harness folder.

 3.1 — Launch Claude Code